 Divide it up

 If you don’t want to tuck everything into travel cubes, try using drawer dividers in your suitcase, suggests Wild.
 “It’s a really easy way to keep things organized and separated in your case,” she says.
-Check out these other travel hacks using common household items.

 To avoid tossing everything out of your bag in search of the shirt you wanted, Pack suggests keeping your pajamas and your Day One outfit at the top of your luggage.
 “If you’re only staying in a hotel for an evening (like on a road trip), it doesn’t necessarily make sense to fully unpack until you are staying in one place for consecutive days,” she says.